 - 5Tailings often contain large amounts of residual gold and need to be transported to a smelter for further processing.

-Granite ore gold
+8. Granite gold ore

 Granite gold ore properties

 Granite and plutonic rocks belong to crystalline rock and ore veins, which are also the main source of gold.
-The muscovite granite also contains gold, which have formed relatively black iron due to the intrusion of gold deposits into the rock mass.
+The muscovite granite also contains gold, which has formed relatively black iron due to the intrusion of gold deposits into the rock mass.

 Gold is also scattered on the top area of granite containing magnetite and ilmenite.
-For example, Timbala, the entire gold resources are distributed in a wide range of muscovite granite mines and are composed of medium-grained to coarse-grained rocks.
+For example, in Timbala, the entire gold resources are distributed in a wide range of muscovite granite mines and are composed of medium-grained to coarse-grained rocks.

 The scattered gold ores are present in all five deposits, accounting for more than 95% of the total resources of Timbala.
 Granite gold ores mainly appear in the form of light immersion, in the shape of plates and columns, and are limited to fine-grained mica under the carapace and inner mica layer.

-Brief extraction method of granite gold ore
+Extraction of gold from granite gold ore

 - 2Put the ground ore into a tank containing a dilute cyanide solution and add zinc.
 The chemical reaction between a dilute cyanide solution and zinc will separate the gold from the ore.